Mykhail/Suiteman/README.md

 Suiteman is a simple tool created to automate customization process of Suite Commerce Advanced applications.

 Different types of files and resources in SuiteCommerce have different recommended best practices.
-Newcomers are always confused how to choose the right one.
-Moreover, even seasoned SCA veterans sometimes forget about company naming conventions and get annoyed when they need to do all copy/paste file manipulations.
+Therefore, choosing the right one might be confusing for newcomers.
+Moreover, even seasoned SCA veterans sometimes forget about companys' naming conventions and get annoyed while doing all requred copy/paste file manipulations.

 Suiteman analyzes file path and creates all customization files in accordance with NetSuite <a href="https://developers.suitecommerce.com/section4501068327">best practices</a> and naming conventions.
-Moreover, it automatically adds all required dependencies to appropriate place in distro.json file.
+In addition, it automatically adds all required dependencies to an appropriate object in distro.json file.

 ## Demo
 <p align="center">